-Neglecting all the hardware limitations, the size of a probe is constrained by two main factors: it has to be small enough to detect spatial variation of the magnetic field, and at the same time big enough to acquire a detectible signal.
-The signal coming from a Mirnov coil is:

-$$V{coil} = NA \ \frac{d < B}{dt} >{Volume} / \frac{dt}{dt}$$ where N is the number of turns the probe is comprised of, A the area of the probe, and the average magnetic field inside the probe.
-The signal acquired after the integration becomes:

-$V{integrated} = G NA < B >{Volume} (t).$
+Neglecting all the hardware limitations, the size of a probe is constrained by two main factors: it has to be small enough to detect spatial variation of the magnetic field and at the same time big enough to acquire a detectable signal.
+The signal coming from a Mirnov coil is $V{coil} = NA \ d\langle B \rangle{Volume}/dt$, where N is the number of turns the probe is comprised of, A is the area of the probe, and $\langle B \rangle$ is the average magnetic field inside the probe.
+The signal acquired after the integration becomes $V{integrated} = G \ NA \langle B \rangle{Volume}(t)$, with G being a constant related to the integrator.

-Here G is a constant related to the integrator, that contains for example the time constant of the integrator and the amplification applied to the signal.
 Since we are looking at the poloidal length, the area of the probes is assumed to be fixed, as well as the integrator features.
+This leaves two quantities of interest: $\langle B \rangle$

+FIG. 6.
+Size scan for B_r probe in the toroidal array BRT1.
+In (a) and (b), the field measured by such array as a function of the probe size; in (c) and (d), a quantity proportional to the voltage measured again as a function of the probe size. (a) and (c) are the results for the equilibrium with $\beta_N \sim 2.5$; (b) and (d) are the results for the equilibrium with $\beta_N \sim 5.5$.
+The different colors correspond to different toroidal periodicities (n) applied.

-This leaves two quantities of interest: $\langle B \rangle$ and length $\times \langle B \rangle$ , since the length is proportional to the numbers of turns N. The results of the scan of possible lengths from 1cm to 1m for the probe BRT1 are shown in Figure 6.
-Panel (a) and (b) correspond to $\langle B \rangle$ measured in the low $\beta_N$ case and high $\beta_N$ case respectively.
-Panel (c) and (d) show the same results multiplied by the poloidal length of the probe.
+and length $\times \langle B \rangle$ since the length is proportional to the number of turns N. The results of the scan of possible lengths from 1 cm to 1 m for the probe BRT1 are shown in Fig. 6.
+Panels (a) and (b) correspond to $\langle B \rangle$ measured in the low β_N and high β_N case, respectively.
+Panels (c) and (d) show the same results multiplied by the poloidal length of the probe.
 The x-axis in all the plots is the length of the probe, the different colors correspond to the toroidal periodicities.
-Looking at the magnetic field, panel (a) and (b) suggest that probes between 1 cm and 10 cm in length will measure a comparable , while bigger probes will measure a smaller averaged magnetic field.
-Looking at the detected signal, panel (c) and (d) show that increasing the size of the probe up to 30 cm the detected signal also increases, while probes greater than 30 cm do not always have an improved detected signal, like for example for n=2 in panel (c) and n=4 in panel (d).
+Looking at the magnetic field, panels (a) and (b) suggest that probes between 1 cm and 10 cm in length will measure a comparable $\langle B \rangle$, while bigger probes will measure a smaller averaged magnetic field.
+Looking at the detected signal, panels (c) and (d) show that increasing the size of the probe up to 30 cm the detected signal also increases, while probes greater than 30 cm do not always have an improved detected signal, like for example for n = 2in panel (c) and n = 4 in panel (d).